myltik/azure-docs.ru-ru/articles/azure-portal/azure-portal-dashboards.md

 <properties
-   pageTitle="Панели мониторинга портала Azure | Microsoft Azure" description="В этой статье описывается, как создавать и изменять панели мониторинга на портале Azure." services="azure-portal" documentationCenter="" authors="sewatson"
+   pageTitle="Azure portal dashboards | Microsoft Azure"
+   description="This article explains how to create and edit dashboards in the Azure portal." services="azure-portal" documentationCenter="" authors="sewatson"